 Advanced Periodontal Treatments- If your dentist or periodontist determines that the use of non-surgical treatments cannot repair your teeth periodontal surgery may be needed.
 The most common types of surgical treatments are explained below:

-Laser Therapy- Laser therapy may be used in conjunction with scaling and root planing to improve the effectiveness of this procedure.
+- Laser Therapy- Laser therapy may be used in conjunction with scaling and root planning to improve the effectiveness of this procedure.
 However, there is limited research that suggests that this type of procedure is effective in restoring connective tissue damaged as a result of gum disease.

 Research has found that people with gum disease are almost twice as likely to suffer from coronary artery disease.